SyCLoPS User Manual¶

 ormpirun -np 128

-...The outputfile should contain the same number of lines (files) as the inputfile.
+txt file should contain the same number of lines as the inputfile.
 So it should have a filename for each time slice on each line.
+In SyCLoPS version 4, we provided a sample$inputfile

-An example shell script to list 4 different variables (Z, MSL, U10 and ZS, the constant surface geopotential) with different time slices for the inputfile (the outputfile is generated together):
+using ERA5 files on Nersc's Permultter.
+Below is a sample shell script to list 4 different variables (Z, MSL, U and ZS (the constant surface geopotential)) with different time slices to generate the input file along with a corresponding output file (the outputfile is generated simultaneously):

 '''